realisticattorney/private-events/README.md

 3- Go to members-only repository by typing $ cd members-only 4- Enter $ bundle install to install bundler gem

+5- Now run:

+$ rails db:create
-5- Finally, run $ rails db:migrate to run all the migrations needed on the database.
+$ rails db:migrate

+to run all the migrations needed on the database.

-Now enter $ rails console to run the app
+6- Finally, enter the following command to run the app on your server

+$ rails server

+### How to Run Tests

+1- Make sure you have already run $ bundle install

+2- Run this on the console: rspec spec/-FILENAME-.rb

 ## Author